 Creating the Outlines

 Design your text using the text tool.
 Then, from the Effects menu, select Outline.
 The interactive Design Central window will present options including the type of outline.
 There are three options: outline, inline, or contour.
-Click here for a popup window with a brief description of each.
-Design Central also allows you to choose the width and offset of the outline and the number of outlines you want.
+(Click Here for Brief Tutorials on LXi) Design Central also allows you to choose the width and offset of the outline and the number of outlines you want.
 LXi shows you a preview as you make changes to these parameters, but doesn’t apply them until you’re ready.
 When you like what you see, click the green check mark or press the enter key to apply the changes.

 Using Registration Marks